NewsSoutheast Valley NewsTempe News

 Multiple arrests were made for violations, including possession of fake IDs, underage intoxication, and providing false information.

-Tempe police officials say a deadly crash involving a 19-year-old driver prompted them to investigate the bar.
+Tempe police officials say a deadly crash involving a 19-year-old driver prompted them to further investigate the bar.

-Detectives were later able to locate the 19-year-old female driver in Tempe.
+Detectives later located the 19-year-old driver in Tempe.
 Officials say she was not home when they arrived, but later turned herself in to police custody.
+She is facing charges for failure to stop at a collision involving death.

 During an investigation, police learned that on the night of the crash, the 19-year-old woman went to the Tempe Tavern just after 10 p.m. and left around 12:45 a.m.